-Determining how much water you need to drink on a daily basis is very important, especially since your water intake will increase when you are breastfeeding.
+Determining how much water you need to drink on a daily basis is very important, especially since you will need to up your water intake while breastfeeding.
 At this time, you should be consuming at least twelve to thirteen cups of water per day.
-Your urine will be a pale yellow.
-If it is dark, you are not getting enough water and need to increase the amount you drink.
+Your urine should be pale yellow.
+If it is dark, that means you are not getting enough water and need to increase the amount you drink.

 2. Be Prepared

-Set aside a separate bottle or jug of water for yourself so that you can track the water you are consuming every day.
-Ensure that it is clean and fill it with fresh water.
+Set aside a separate bottle or jug of water for yourself so that you can track your water intake every day.
+Ensure that it is clean and filled with fresh water.
 Leave it in the fridge overnight.

 3. Add to Your Daily Routine